Adrian-Sz1/SteamScraper/README.md

   - Friends
   - Reviews
   - Profile Comments
-- Single or batch scraping using comma delimited strings
+- Single or batch scraping using comma-delimited strings

 ### Limitations
 - Only users with public profiles are supported